Lucas Piazon: Loan to Frankfurt

-On 24 July 2014, Piazon joined Frankfurt on loan for the 2014–15 season.
+On 24 July 2014, Piazon moved to Germany, joining top-tier Bundesliga side Eintracht Frankfurt on loan from Chelsea for the remainder of the 2014–15 season.
 On 2 August, he scored his first goal in a 4–2 friendly win against Sampdoria.

 On 23 August, Piazon made his debut in the Bundesliga against SC Freiburg, a 1–0 victory.
 His first Bundesliga goal came on 28 September against Hamburger SV; having came off the bench in the 86th minute for Stefan Aigner, in the 90th minute he struck a free-kick from nearly 30 yards out to seal a 2–1 victory.

 Loan to Reading

 On 31 August 2015, Piazon joined Reading on a season-long loan deal.
-On 11 September, he made his debut and provided an assist to Oliver Norwood in a 5–1 triumph against Ipswich Town coming on as a 77th-minute substitute for Matěj Vydra.
+On 11 September, he made his debut and provided an assist to teammateOliver Norwood in a 5–1 triumph against Ipswich Town coming on as a 77th-minute substitute for Matěj Vydra.
 Fifteen days later, he scored his first goal for Reading in a 2–1 win against Burnley.
 Piazon returned to Chelsea on 28 April 2016, a week before his loan deal was due to expire.

 Loan to Fulham

 On 31 August 2016, Piazon joined Fulham on a season-long loan, joining Chelsea teammate Tomáš Kalas.
 He made his Fulham debut and scored his first goal for the club in a 2–1 EFL Cup defeat against Bristol City on 21 September.

 On 17 January 2017, Piazon's loan at Fulham was extended until the end of the season.
-On 14 July 2017, Piazon's loan was extended for a further season.
+On 14 July 2017, Piazon's loan was once again extended for a further season.

-On 15 August 2017, Piazon suffered a fracture-dislocation of his right ankle after a tackle from Leeds player Conor Shaughnessy in their 0–0 draw at Elland Road.
-He had successful surgery and rehabilitation.
+On 15 August 2017, Piazon suffered a fracture-dislocation of his right ankle following a tackle from Leeds United player Conor Shaughnessy in Chelsea's 0–0 draw away at Elland Road.
+It was later reported that he underwent a successful surgery and rehabilitation.

 Loan to Chievo

-In January 2019, he joined Chievo Verona on loan.
-He played four times before returning to Chelsea.
+In January 2019, Piazon once again departed Chelsea, joining Italian side Chievo Verona on loan.
+He played four times for the club before returning to Chelsea at the expiration of his loan spell.

 Loan to Rio Ave

-In September 2019, he joined Rio Ave on loan, until the end of the 2020–21 season.
+On 2 September 2019, Piazon joined Portuguese side Rio Ave on a two-season loan deal, running until the end of the 2020–21 season.

 Braga

-On 14 January 2021, Piazon signed for Portuguese side Braga.
-He agreed to a four-year contract with the club.
-On 23 May 2021, he scored a goal in a 2–0 win over Benfica in the Taça de Portugal Final.
+On 14 January 2021, Piazon left Chelsea after nine years, having been the longest serving player at the time, subsequently signing for fellow Portuguese team Braga on a permanent deal, and agreed to a four-year contract with the club.
+On 23 May 2021, he scored in a 2–0 win over Benfica in the Taça de Portugal Final.

 Loan to Botafogo

-On 10 March 2022, Piazon returned to his home country after 11 years, as he was announced at Botafogo on loan until June 2023.
+On 10 March 2022, Piazon returned to Brazil after 11 years, as he was announced at Botafogo on loan until 30 June 2023.

 AVS

-On 25 July 2024, Piazon joined newly-promoted fellow Portuguese club AVS.
+On 25 July 2024, Piazon returned to Portugal, subsequently leaving his home country, joining newly-promoted Primeira Liga club AVS.